-In a recent work, Shi et al. [6] proposed an idea for recovery of compression history of images based on the observation that the distribution of the first digit of DCT coefficients in digital images of natural scenes follows the generalized Benford distribution where q is a free parameter and N is a normalization constant.
-This fact is employed to estimate the quantization matrix of images previously JPEG compressed but currently stored in some other lossless image format, such as TIFF or PNG.
-This method can be adapted to detect double-compressed images by means of a Support Vector Machine classifier (SVM).
-We call the histogram of the first digit of DCT coefficients the Benford feature set and investigate this approach in Section V, where we compare it to the proposed method.
+Recently, Shi et al. [7] proposed an idea for recovery of compression history of images based on the observation that the distribution of the first (leading) digit3 of DCT coefficients in single-compressed JPEG images of natural scenes follows the generalized Benford distribution where q and s are free parameters and N is a normalization constant.
+This fact is used to estimate the quantization matrix Q of images previously JPEG compressed but currently stored in some other lossless image format (such as TIFF or PNG) in the following manner.
+The inspected image is compressed with different quality factors Q_t .
+When $Q_t \neq Q$, the image will be doublecompressed and the generalized Benford law (3) will be violated.
+On the other hand, when $Q_t = Q$, the first digit of DCT coefficients will follow the generalized Benford distribution for some q and s, because the statistics of DCT coefficients is not affected by doublecompression.
+The publication also proposes to use the histogram of the first digit of DCT coefficients as a feature set (further called the Benford feature set) for detection of double-compressed images.
+In Section V, we compare the Benford feature set to the feature set proposed in this paper by training and evaluating the classifiers on exactly the same database of images.

-$$p(x) = N \cdot \log\left(1 + \frac{1}{1 + x^q}\right),\,$$
+$$p(x) = N \cdot \log\left(1 + \frac{1}{s + x^q}\right) \ x \in \{1, \dots, 9\},$$ (3)